-1. The people within a geometry and science classes in a New Orleans high school
+1. People within the geometry and science classes in a New Orleans high school

-2. A Brief History: A conceptual evolution of the project
+2. A Brief History: An early conceptual evolution of the project

 3. The Challenge: Can we reconcile the big bang and the quiet expansion?